Creating Women Entrepreneurship Opportunities through Personal Hygiene and Sanitation Programme in Haiderpur Haryana, India

 Through this project, women from economically backward sections will benefit in following ways:

-- • Training and sensitizing key stakeholders (district-level health and frontline workers) to embed MHM within their programmes.
+• Training and sensitizing key stakeholders (district-level health and frontline workers) to embed MHM within their programs.